 Admitting physical addiction key to quitting smoking

 Admitting true physical chemical addiction to smoking, dipping or chewing nicotine paints a bright line in the sand.
-It's a line that boldly proclaims, "if I take in just one powerful hit of nicotine, it will be impossible to stop it from arriving in my brain, occupying up to 60% of my brain's nicotinic-type acetylcholine receptors, and generating a massive "aaah" dopamine explosion that my mind's priorities teacher will, in the short term, make nearly impossible to forget."
+It's a line that boldly proclaims, "if I take in just one powerful hit of nicotine, it will be impossible to stop it from arriving in my brain, occupying up to 50% of my brain's nicotinic-type (a4b2) acetylcholine receptors, and generating a massive "aaah" wanting satisfaction sensation that my mind's priorities teacher will, in the short term, make nearly impossible to forget."
 Like an alcoholic taking just one sip, relapse is now all but assured.

 The average nicotine addict is capable of listing scores of excuses as to why they smoke, dip or chew, or why now is not the time to quit.
 But once self-honesty puts "I am a true drug addict" on the list, all other smoking excuses and rationalizations became useless.
 For if truly nicotine's chemical slave, excuses that attempt to explain the rational mind's endless surrender to a chemically captive impulsive mind become just that, excuses.